 As you will know by now if you have been reading up about SEO on the internet SEO stands for search engine optimisation, and is a method of generating/influencing a website’s traffic.

-On-site SEO (also referred as On-Page SEO) describes all the factors which are part of your website or physically “on the site”:
+On-site SEO (also referred to as On-Page SEO) describes all the factors which are part of your website or physically “on the site”:

-On-Site SEO is pretty straight forward if you know how to edit website code.
-The most difficult aspect of ON-Site SEO is the production of high quality content.
-“Content Is King” producing high quality content will help in later stages of SEO, primarily in the “Link Building Phase”.
+On-Site SEO is pretty straightforward if you know how to edit website code.
+The most difficult aspect of ON-Site SEO is the production of high-quality content.
+“Content Is King” producing high-quality content will help in later stages of SEO, primarily in the “Link Building Phase”.